 I was pleased to find this interview and “making of” for the Batman score and I hope you enjoy listening to it too (Elfman shares a funny story about how he came up with the iconic main theme for the film).
-Have a good Wednesday, we’ve made it to the halfway point of the week!
+Let me know your thoughts on Batman in the comments below!

 Don’t forget to like Film Music Central on Facebook